 The Administrative Safeguards provisions in the Security Rule require covered entities to perform recurring risk assessments as part of their security management processes.
-The HIPAA Risk Assessment, also called a Security Risk Assessment, will help to determine which security measures are reasonable and appropriate for a particular covered entity.
+The HIPAA Risk Assessment, also called a risk analysis, will help to determine which security measures are reasonable and appropriate for a particular covered entity.

 Risk Assessments will help to:

 - Evaluate the likelihood and impact of potential risks to ePHI

 - Help guide the implementation of appropriate procedures to address the risks identified in the risk analysis.